 It’s also a useful color for orange sandstone desert milieus, where it mixes wonderfully sun-drenched canyons.

-Favorite version: Winsor Orange (Red Shade) is hands-down my favorite PO73.
+Favorite version: Winsor Orange (Red Shade) or Da Vinci Orange.